Today I answer Carolyn’s question, Breakup Epiphany: I Miss the Guy I thought He was!

 First of all, I would like to say thank you for the time you invest in all your blogs and videos!
 I am a subscriber on your website and your YouTube channel!
 I am hoping you can help me with my questions today as I am feeling very stuck right now!

 Here is my situation:

-I know I have a lot of questions but…
+I have a lot of questions about my behavior with men

 I know this is a lot to ask from you but I really need to figure my shit out!
 Thank you so much, Sybersue!